dzitkowskik/TwitterSentimentAnalysis/README.md

 Introduction-to-Data-Mining-DTU
 ===============================

-All the scripts from DTU course "Introduction to Data Mining using Python"
+This project is a result of work on Twitter Sentiment Diffusion in the DTU course "Introduction to Data Mining using Python" It contains TwitterSentimentAnalysis package as an API and a web site written in Django as a visual interface.

 # REQUIREMENTS